lukaskai/compound-vault/README.md

-# NFT Marketplace Smart Contracts
+# Compound USDC Proxy Vault Smart Contracts
 Compound USDC proxy vault smart contracts.
 Built for demonstration purposes.
 Use it as a starting point for your own vault development.

 ### Development